-After getting to know you, we’ll build a portfolio that allows you to sleep at night while still providing the growth you may need.
-As an investments manager in Westchester County, we invest your money the same way we invest ours: with a long-term strategy based on common sense and Nobel prize-winning research.
+After getting to know you, we’ll build a portfolio that allows you to sleep at night while still providing the long-term growth you likely need.
+We invest your money the same way we invest ours: with a long-term strategy based on common sense and Nobel prize-winning research.

-Whether it’s something relatively small like strategizing on how to purchase your next car or something bigger like buying a house in Fairfield or Westchester County, or college financing, let us help you along the way.
+Whether it’s something relatively small like strategizing on how to purchase your next car or something bigger like buying a house, or college financing, let us help you along the way.

 Helping our clients successfully navigate through financial challenges is an especially rewarding and gratifying part of what we do.
-We like to think, as an investments manager in Westchester County, we offer the best of both worlds in financial planning and asset management in that the assets we manage are custodied at global financial giant Fidelity Investments, with all its vast resources, yet the service we deliver is always one-on-one to the point that in very short order we’ll recognize you from just the sound of your voice on the phone.
+We believe we offer the best of both worlds in financial planning and asset management in that the assets we manage are custodied at global financial giant Fidelity Investments, with all its vast resources, yet the service we deliver is always one-on-one to the point that in very short order we’ll recognize you from just the sound of your voice on the phone.

 Better than indexing!